 Getting to Koh Tao

 Getting to Koh Tao in the Gulf of Thailand has become much easier in recent years.
-There’s now a number of high speed boats that travel to and from Koh Tao, at least twice a day, from neighbouring islands and the mainland.
+There’s now a number of high speed boats that travel to and from Koh Tao.
+At least twice a day, from neighbouring islands and the mainland.
 Getting to Koh Tao by air is reasonably cheap now as well and the most convenient for many.
 There is an airport on nearby Koh Samui island, plus in Chumphon and Surat Thani on the mainland.
-All then involve a short boat journey after the flight in order to reach Koh Tao.
+No airport on Koh Tao, so it’s then just a short boat journey after the flight in order to reach Koh Tao.